 We aim to make Iroquois Springs as wonderful an experience for your child as possible.
 In a community living experience such as camp, cooperation is essential and we find that campers are most comfortable when they know what is expected of them.
 So we ask that you and your child follow some important rules:

-It is against camp regulations to send candy, gum, bottled water or foodstuff to camp and campers are not permitted to keep any such items at camp.
-Foodstuffs tend to attract small animals to the bunk, and gum is very difficult to remove from the surface of camp athletic facilities, equipment and furniture.
+It is against camp policy to send candy, gum, bottled water or foodstuff to camp and campers are not permitted to keep any such items at camp.
+Foodstuff tend to attract small animals to the bunk, and gum is very difficult to remove from the surface of camp athletic facilities, equipment and furniture.

 There is NO TIPPING at Iroquois Springs.
 Our staff is aware of this rule and knows that anyone accepting “tips” will be dismissed from the staff.

+As you know, Iroquois Springs prides itself on our belief of the importance of camp being a place to “unplug” from technology.
+As such, and for obvious important reasons, our “no screen time” camp electronics policy has always been limited to certain models of iPods.
+All iPod models, except the iPod Touch (which does not comply with our policy) have been discontinued, although some are still available on the secondary markets like Amazon and eBay.
 Only specific types of iPods are allowed at camp, namely iPod Shuffle, iPod Nano and iPod Classic (now discontinued.)
 All videos must be removed from the iPod Nano or Classic via iTunes before your child arrives at camp!
 Staff will be checking devices for videos – any that contain videos will be confiscated.
 To minimize inconvenience to your child, we recommend the iPod Nano.
 We remind you that camp is not responsible for any damage to these devices.
 Essentially, the ONLY electronic device allowed at camp is, an iPod with music only.
+An iPod Touch will not be allowed at camp.
+The prevalence of streaming music services like Apple Music and Spotify also create some challenges since they are not compatible with older version iPods.

 Please remember: The use of these items is allowed only at select times, inside a cabin.
 Because of the nature of camp life, these items are often misplaced or lost and we cannot be responsible for them.
 We caution you against sending these items.
 If you decide to send them, please consider purchasing insurance.
 Once again, we cannot be responsible if these items are lost or misplaced.